msramalho/feup-plog/README.md

 #### Notes on tester.py
  * This script performs an output, after running all the data files, and displays the duration that process took.
 Since we also wanted time measurement form inside the PROLOG code, `tester.py` is able to catch sicstus prints in the format `\nprologTime%` (where `\n` is a newline and `%` is anything after `prologTime`) and display them.
 They can also be used for further statistical analysis done on the PROLOG code performance.
+ * Instead of all the hastle involved in using sictus to test the program we also implemented an option to test the default `main.pl` file with the `data.pl` file, this can be achieved by running `python tester.py default`